 Tsuburosashi is one kind of Daikagura (a type of traditional dance performance using props) in Sado, and is designated as a Niigata Prefecture Intangible Folk Cultural Asset.
 It is dedicated to Sugawara Shrine, located in the Hamochi area, and entertainers go from door to door of the households near the shrine.
 "Onimai Tsuburosashi," "Daidai Kagura" and "Chitochinton," all from the Ogi area, fall into the same category as Tsuburosashi, kagura music and dance dedicated to Shinto gods.
 Tsuburo means "phallus," and sashi is a dialectic word for "sasuru" (to stroke).
 Tsuburosashi is a primitive folk art performance to pray for fertility and a good harvest.

 Hanagasa Odori (dance)

 Designated a Niigata Prefecture Intangible Folk Cultural Asset, Hanagasa Odori is performed to pray for a rich harvest.
 The name is derived from the hats of its dancers, which are decorated with flowers in red, yellow, blue, purple and white.
 The dance is comprised of four dances: one is Ota odori to celebrate rice planting; another is Shinji (ritual) odori for a rich harvest; and the others are Chiyo odori and Kaneta odori to celebrate the harvest.
-In addition, dances of a lion and a Oni, Shinto Deities are often added.
-The event held in mid-September at Kuji Hajimangu Shrine in the Ryotsu area, is, in particular, large-scale and elaborate.
+In addition, dances of a lion and Oni, Shinto Deities are often added.
+This mid-September event, at Kuji Hajimangu Shrine in the Ryotsu area, is of a particularly large and elaborate scale.

 Aikawa Ondo (song and dance)